hwengineer/STM32-ldscripts/README.md

 In this section all (global) variables which are not initialized are stored here.
 To be C-Standard compliant we have to delete all entries *by hand* in the startup code.

-I has a last command at the end of the `simple.ld` script
+And the last command of `simple.ld` script

     .ARM.attributes 0 : { *(.ARM.attributes) }